keoko/penjat/README.md

 ## TODO
-- clean re-frame example code
+- images
+- center letters
+- increase footer letters
+- display properly the gallow
+- page control is not game logic
-- refactor code with domain language
+- refactor page-based functions
-- handle key stroke
-- layout with bootstrap
+- deploy to heroku
 - check schema
 - re-frame middleware

+## DOUBTS
+- chained state reaction? one state property depending on another one? is this state?
 - with-meta, component-did-mount, reagent/dom-node
-- local storage
-- do we split the game logic into a game file?
-- chained state reaction? one state property depending on another one? is this state?
-- deploy to heroku

 ## NICE TO HAVE